VincentFung0319/Covid-19TweetsSentimentAnalysis/README.md

 # Covid-19TweetsSentimentAnalysis
-A Sentiment analysis of tweets about covid-19
+A Sentiment analysis and exploratory analysis of tweets about covid-19.